heinu123/PlayIntegrityNEXT/Fp_Downloader.apk to use with play integrity by chiteroman/README.md

 - The playcurl module should stay disabled, do not enable it!

-- Flash the playintegrityfix by chiteroman v 14.6 (newest version are not working at the moment for some users) and reboot
+- Flash the playintegrityfix by chiteroman v15.1

 - Go to /data/adb/modules/playintegrityfix and delete pif.json (if present)